Skip to main content

 Growth Through Challenge

-There have been seasons of slow progress and difficult decisions.
-During the pandemic, Develop Africa strengthened its systems, deepened communication with supporters, and refined its focus.
+During the pandemic, Develop Africa strengthened its systems, deepened communication with supporters, and refined its focus squarely on Sierra Leone.

-Support Sylvester
+Support Sylvester — Develop Africa

 Featured Videos

-In April 2021, Sylvester participated in an International panel discussion hosted by Xcelerate NC.
+In April 2021, Sylvester participated in an international panel discussion hosted by Xcelerate NC on the topic: "Education In The Times Of The Pandemic And The Way Forward."

 Books by Sylvester Renner

-Sticks in a Bundle Cannot be Broken
+Sticks in a Bundle Cannot Be Broken

-Buy n Amazon Buy eBook on Amazon / For Kindle
+Buy eBook on Amazon / Kindle

 Buy eBook on Smashwords (Multiple formats)

-Buy on Amazon Buy eBook on Amazon / For Kindle
+Buy eBook on Amazon / Kindle

-iBookStore Buy on iTunes / for iPad
+Buy on iTunes / iPad

 Buy eBook on Smashwords (Multiple formats)